cjmoczy/504-final-project-lorenz_system/README.md

 Final project for PHY 504 investigating the Lorenz system and its parameters.

 This repository was created as a final project for PHY 504 which explores the Lorenz system.
-The Lorenz system is a system ordinary differential equations known for having chaotic solutions for specifc intial conditions and parameter values.
-The equations and further description of the Lorenz system can be found [https://en.wikipedia.org/wiki/Lorenz_system](https://en.wikipedia.org/wiki/Lorenz_system).
+The Lorenz system is a system ordinary differential equations known for having chaotic solutions for specifc initial conditions and parameter values.
+The equations and further description of the Lorenz system can be found at [https://en.wikipedia.org/wiki/Lorenz_system](https://en.wikipedia.org/wiki/Lorenz_system).

 ## Purpose

 The purpose of this program uses an integrator to explore parameter space of the lorenz system.
-By varying the parameters in the problem, one can look at how two initially-close solutions compare at longer time.
+By varying the parameters in the problem, one can look at how two initially-close solutions compare at longer times.
 The integrator uses the 2nd order Runge-Kutta method, which is part of a family of iterative methods used to approximate solutions of Ordinary Differential Equations.
 Given some set of inital conditions, the integrator evaluates values at specific points in intervals of the specified time step.
-In addition, after each of iteration, values are output to the terminal, allowing for the capacity to export the data with a file extension such as *.dat or *.txt.
+In addition, after each iteration, values are output to the terminal, allowing for the capacity to export the data with a file extension such as *.dat or *.txt.
 Program consists of the following files:

 - GNUmakefile
 - lorenz.cpp